RunestoneInteractive/thinkcspy/_sources/Debugging/intro-HowtobeaSuccessfulProgrammer.rst

 with ``input`` on your first pass,
 and you can take the separate round of ``input`` checking off your list....

-The next part is actually coding your program.
-The later sections of this chapter deal with that part.
+The next part is actually coding your program and testing the code.
+The later sections of this chapter deal with that very important part at length.

 **What to do** *after* **you finish an exercise is important, too!**  The natural thing psychologically, particularly if you had a struggle, is to think, "Whew, outta here!!!!"